What is Poke?

 - Poke bowls are easy to make and perfect for DIY bowl parties.
 It’s beyond fun to let people assemble their own poke bowls with condiments and garnishes.
 It’s like what you’d do with DIY Chiptole style burrito bowls.

 - They’re packed with umami flavor.
 Translation: every bite is a delightful flavor bomb.
+For a little variation try our Hawaiian salmon poke.

 - 3 words: Creamy Sriracha Mayo.
 People fall in love with this creamy, tangy, kicked up sauce.